Singham 123

-Singam 123 is a 2015 Indian Telugu-language action comedy film directed by Akshat Ajay Sharma and is written and produced by Manchu Vishnu under his production banner 24 Frames Factory.
+Singham 123 is a 2015 Indian Telugu-language action comedy film directed by Akshat Ajay Sharma and is written and produced by Manchu Vishnu under his production banner 24 Frames Factory.
 The film stars Sampoornesh Babu in the lead role.
 The film released on 5 June 2015 to mixed reviews but was a box-office hit.
 The film has been released by 24 Frames Factory officially for home viewing.

-The film is a parody of the Singam series.
+The film is a parody of several films.
+The action sequence from this film involving a banana became popular.

 Plot

 Set in the backdrop of a village called Singarayakonda which is ruled by a self-proclaimed king and mafia-lord, Lingam.
 He fancies himself as the destructive force and an archenemy of Law and Order.
 After several failed attempts by Indian Police throughout the decade, Singham123 is assigned the mission impossible - to arrest Lingam.
 Will Singham 123 be successful in completing the mission?